-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

-1.Ergonomics in home- An introduction

-2.Work simplification - Body mechanics, Mundel's classes of change in work simplification, work study techniques---pathway chart ,operation chart
+- 1. Ergonomics in home- An introduction - 2.
+Work simplification Body mechanics, techniques in work simplification, classes of charge in work simplification.

-Financial Management
+Unit-II Financial Management

-3. Income- types of income, budget, definitions ,types Steps in making budget, factors affecting budget

-4. Saving- Objective, types of Saving-Bank, insurance, provident fund,

-5. Credit- its use, types of credit, problems in credit

-6.Taxation- Types- direct & indirect.
+- 3. Income- types of income, budget, definitions Steps in making budget, factors affecting budget - 4.
+Saving- Objective, types of Saving-Bank, insurance, provident fund, Credit- its use, types of credit. - 5.
+Taxation- Types- direct & indirect.
 Basic calculation of income tax

-Introduction to art
+Unit-III Introduction to art.

-7.Definition of art, elements of art- line, form texture, color, pattern, shape, light, space,

-Color - classification, dimension, color scheme
+- 6. Definition of art, elements of art-line, form texture, color, pattern, shape, light, space, Color classification, dimension, color scheme - 7.
+Use of traditional art in floor decoration.

-1. Factors influencing choice of colours in decoration

-- 1. Gross I.H.& Crandell E.W 1963 Management for modern familiar Appleton centurion crofte, New York. - 2.
+- 1. Gross I.H.& crandell E.W 1963 Management for modern familiar Appleton centurion crofte, New York. - 2.
 Nickell, I.P.
-Dorsary, J.M.1983, Management in the family living, Wiley eastern Ltd. New Delhi.

-3. Steidle and Bratton 1967 work in the Home John wiley and sons, New York.

-4. Seetharaman P, Batra S.& Mehran P 2005.
-An introduction to family resource management, CBS
+Dorsary, J.M.1983, Management in the family living, Wiley eastern Ltd. New Delhi. - 3.
+Steidle and Bratton 1967 work in the Home John wiley and sons, New York. - 4.
+See tharaman P, Batra S.& Mehran P 2005.
+An introduction to family resource management, CBS - 5.
+Dalela S. & Saurabh 1999, textbook of work study and ergonomics.
+Standard publishers.